rabbitmq/rabbitmq-website/site/stomp.md

 ### Optional Queue Properties

-As of RabbitMQ 3.5.5, SEND and SUBSCRIBE frames accepts a set of headers to configure the queue behaviour, for example, use [TTL](/ttl.html) or similar extensions.
+With RabbitMQ, `SEND` and `SUBSCRIBE` frames can include a set of headers to configure the queue behaviour, for example, use [TTL](/ttl.html) or similar extensions.

 The list of supported headers is